Ayame-kun no Nonbiri Nikushoku Nisshi

 (アヤメくんののんびり肉食日誌, Ayame-kun no Nonbiri Nikushoku Nisshi) is a Japanese manga series written and illustrated by Mai Machi.
-First launched as a two-part one-shot, under the title Kami to Uroko, in Shodensha's josei manga magazine Feel Young in October and November 2012, Ayame-kun no Nonbiri Nikushoku Nisshi has been serialized in the same magazine since January 2013; its chapters have been collected in nineteen tankōbon volumes as of March 2025.
+First launched as a two-part one-shot, under the title Kami to Uroko, in Shodensha's josei manga magazine Feel Young in October and November 2012, Ayame-kun no Nonbiri Nikushoku Nisshi has been serialized in the same magazine since January 2013; its chapters have been collected in twenty tankōbon volumes as of December 2025.
 A live action film adaptation premiered in October 2017.

 Media

 Manga

 Written and illustrated by Mai Machi, the manga was preceded by a two-part one-shot story titled (髪と鱗, Kami to Uroko), published in Shodensha's josei manga magazine Feel Young on October 6 and November 8, 2012.
 Ayame-kun no Nonbiri Nikushoku Nisshi then started its serialization in the same magazine on January 8, 2013.
 Shodensha has collected its chapters into individual tankōbon volumes, with the first one released on July 8, 2013.
-As of March 7, 2025, nineteen volumes have been released.
+As of December 8, 2025, twenty volumes have been released.